 b.
 Certain situations should not be recorded due to their sensitive or confidential nature.
 This includes the following:

-- Areas where special privacy concern exists, such as rest rooms, locker rooms, places of worship, hospitals, detoxification facilities, or other medical facilities.
+3. Areas where a special privacy concern exists, such as rest rooms, locker rooms, places of worship, hospitals, detoxification facilities, or other medical facilities.

-- If an officer fails to activate a BWC, chooses to terminate the BWC recording, or the BWC malfunctions, the officer must fill out a P-1375 form articulating why the officer failed to activate the BWC, why the recording was interrupted, why the recording was terminated, or explaining the malfunction, unless they have stated the reason on camera.
+1. If an officer fails to activate a BWC, chooses to terminate the BWC recording, or the BWC malfunctions, the officer must fill out a P-1385 form articulating why the officer failed to activate the BWC, why the recording was interrupted, why the recording was terminated, or explaining the malfunction, unless they have stated the reason on camera.

-- The P-1375 must be filled out at the end of the officer’s shift and given to their supervisor.
-The supervisor will review all P-1375 forms and forward the information to the Agency Administrator.
+2. The P-1385 must be filled out at the end of the officer’s shift and given to their supervisor.
+The supervisor will review all P-1385 forms and forward the information to the Agency Administrator.

 C. Download Procedures

-- An officer may request records of an incident to be retained for a longer period of time, by filing out a request on the P-1375 form, and can be approved by the Agency Administrator.
+3. An officer may request records of an incident to be retained for a longer period of time, by filing out a request on the P-1385 form, and can be approved by the Agency Administrator.

 IV.
 BWC Video Retention

 A. BWC recordings should be retained by the Department or an authorized agent thereof on conditions and terms as set forth by the department, for a minimum of six months.